 So, the question that should be on everyone’s mind right now – is my website mobile friendly?
 If not, what do I need to do?

-To be seen as responsive, your page needs to have the same content on mobile as it does on desktop.
+According to a recent article on Search Engine Land, to be seen as responsive, your page needs to have the same content on mobile as it does on desktop.
 If you are removing content on mobile to streamline readers experience this will score negatively as Google doesn’t want to see your users not getting the full package on your website.

 So – key points to look out for on your site:

-- Make sure all content is the same on both desktop and mobile – if they aren’t equivalent then it’s not responsive
+- Make sure all content is the same on both desktop and mobile – if they aren’t equivalent then it’s not responsive.

 - Have one URL that is responsive across both desktop and mobile, don’t use 2 different sites as even when the mobile version does come into the ranking considerations if there are any differences between the two then tip number 1 comes into effect.